Maria England (Eadiella)

 Campbell Mattinson

-This article was written by Campbell Mattinson, former chief editor of the Halliday Wine Companion book, former editor of Halliday magazine, former editor of Australian Sommelier Magazine and founder of the highly respected The Winefront site.
+This post was written by Campbell Mattinson.
+Mattinson is a former chief editor of the Halliday Wine Companion book, former editor of Halliday magazine, former editor of Australian Sommelier Magazine and founder of The Winefront business.
+He is the author of five books on wine – four of which were bestsellers (The Wine Hunter, the Big Red Wine Book 2008, the Big Red Wine Book 2009, and the Big Red Wine Book 2010).

-Mattinson has been an independent wine critic and photo-journalist since 1987.
+Campbell Mattinson has been an independent journalist, wine critic and photographer for forty years.
 He’s the only Australian to have won the Australian Wine Communicator of the Year Award more than once.
 He’s a past winner of a Louis Roederer International Wine Media Award; is the author of the award-winning book The Wine Hunter; and is the author of the best-selling novel We Were Not Men.
-He’s also a winner of a St Kilda Film Festival Award (as writer-director) and is a former winner of the prized Best Australian Sports Writing Award.
+He’s also a winner of a St Kilda Film Festival Award (as writer-director) and is a former winner of the national Best Australian Sports Writing Award.
+In 2026 three of his photographs were short-listed for the World Food Photography Awards.

 https://www.campbellmattinson.com